 Recommended: The Top Home Improvements to Increase Your Home’s Value

-Now, prioritize your list and be clear about which items are optional (perhaps a special type of trellis material for climbing roses) and which are not (trip hazards where you plan to add outdoor seating).
-Be sure to write down your priorities.
+Now, prioritize your list and be clear about which items are optional (perhaps a special trellis for climbing roses) and which are not (trip hazards where you plan to add outdoor seating).

-Add a cushion of 10% to 20% and then determine if you can fund this out of savings, or if you’ll need to finance any part of your landscaping plan.
+Once you determine the scope and cost of your project, it’s a good idea to add a cushion of 10% to 20% for the unexpected.
+When you have a final number to work with, you’ll need to determine if you can fund the project out of savings, or if you’ll need to finance any part of your landscaping plan (more on that below).

 Recommended: Four Ways to Upgrade Your Home